10 – Wonderful World

 # 3 – Watermark

-In the number three position on our Art Garfunkel songs list, we present the song entitled “Watermark.”
+In the third position on our Art Garfunkel songs list, we present “Watermark.”
 The song’s sparse arrangement is fueled by an arpeggiated acoustic guitar lick that carries Art Garfunkel’s wondrous vocals, embracing the listener on a ride of sheer beauty.
 The song was released on the album Watermark.
 The album was released in 1977.
 The song was never released as a single.
 This is one of a series of gorgeous songs written by Jimmy Webb that Art Garfunkel recorded for the album.

 # 2 – Looking for the Right One

-Just of the top spot on our top 10 Art Garfunkel songs list we celebrate the song “Looking for the Right One.”
-The song was released as the B side to the single “I Only Have Eyes for You.”
-However we always loved the B side better.
+Just off the top spot on our top 10 Art Garfunkel songs list, we celebrate the song “Looking for the Right One.”
+The song was released as the B-side to the single “I Only Have Eyes for You.”
+However, we always loved the B side better.
 This amazing song was released on the album Breakaway.
-The song was written by the brilliant songwriter Stephen Bishop, who also released a version of the song a few years later on his album entitled Bish.
+The song was written by the brilliant songwriter Stephen Bishop, who also released a version of it a few years later on his album Bish.

 Read More: Complete List Of Art Garfunkel Albums And Discography